The very purpose of the gifts of the spirit - is to share them.

 616-514-3115 ext.
 3115 or toll free: 1-800-253-7343

-By connecting with our Associates Director to request an application, you are beginning the discernment process whether Associate Life is part of your life journey.
-This is an important first step.
-Once you have e-mailed, mailed, or droped off your completed application, we can schedule a meeting to have a conversation to explore what you are seeking and how becoming a Dominican Associate may align with your spiritual development and with our Congregation.
+You begin by connecting with our Associate Director to request an application.
+You can call 616.514.3115 or email email@example.com.
+Completing this application is an important first step in the discernment process.
+Once you have e-mailed, mailed, or dropped off your completed application, a meeting will be scheduled for a conversation to explore what you are seeking and how becoming a Dominican Associate may align with your life journey.

-Mentoring sessions engage prospective Associates in the Pillars of the Dominican Charism: community, prayer, study, and preaching/service.
+Mentoring sessions engage prospective Associates in the pillars of the Dominican Charism: Community, Prayer, Study, and Ministry/Service.
 The mentoring process to become an Associate draws on the wisdom and practices of spirituality practiced by Dominicans over eight centuries.
 During the discernment year, prospective Associates and Mentors study and reflect on the Dominican heritage, so focused on the Word of God, which holds up:

 Discernment to become an Associate is a personal exploration.
 The mentoring process is designed to help Prospective Associates discern whether they wish to become an Associate of the Dominican Sisters ~ Grand Rapids.
-The 12-month mentoring process is the beginning of a relationship with Dominican Sisters and Associates, of learning about Dominican Spirituality and mission, and of sharing our stories in faith and of faith.
-Our hope is that the time you will spend in this process will
+From October to June, prospective Associates meet with a Sister and Associate Mentor to learn about Dominican Spirituality and mission, and of sharing our stories in faith and of faith.
+Our hope is that the time you will spend in this process will:

 • engage you in fruitful relationships with Dominican Sisters and Associates.

-• Acquaint you with the richness of Dominican spirituality and mission, enrich your spiritual journey, and assist your discernment.
+• acquaint you with the richness of Dominican spirituality and mission.

 Mentors are women and men, Sisters and Associates, who have found in Dominican life and mission a spirituality that has both form and substance and that enriches their faith and relationship with Jesus of the Gospels and early Church tradition and with the God of Creation.